httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 communication, and 2) allowing web hosts to be confident that UAs are only trusting publicly-auditable certificates.

+Expect-CT is similar to HSTS {{!RFC6797}} and HPKP {{!RFC7469}}.
+HSTS allows web sites to declare themselves accessible only via secure connections, and HPKP allows web sites to declare their cryptographic identifies.
+Similarly, Expect-CT allows web sites to declare themselves accessible only via connections that are compliant with CT policy.

 ## Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",